Our COVID-19 Measures

 Australia & New Zealand

-Frequentis Australasia has offices in the four major cities Brisbane, Sydney, Melbourne and Perth and our business was therefore not affected during the travel restrictions.
+Frequentis Australasia has offices in the four major cities Brisbane, Sydney, Melbourne and Perth and our business is therefore not affected while the travel restrictions are still imposed.

 - Together with our local partners and clients we are continuously monitoring the situation, adopting temporary measures to prevent contamination, as well as to warrant the execution of ongoing projects.

-- Travel restrictions remain without doubt a challenge, but we are confident that together with our clients we can work out the best approach for each case.
+- International travel restrictions remain without doubt a challenge, but we are confident that together with our clients we can work out the best approach for each case.

-- We invite you to coordinate with us over virtual conferences to discuss your needs, deliver technical presentations, answers questions and, in some special cases, even remote solution demonstrations.
+- We invite you to coordinate with us over virtual conferences to discuss your needs, deliver technical presentations and answer your questions.

-Frequentis Canada Ltd. remains fully operational.
-Ontario, Quebec, and other provinces are back to full lockdown and in some cases a stay-at-home order, as Canada battles the third COVID-19 wave.
-We are back to working from home as a rule and only coming in to the office if required to support our customers.
+Both of our Canadian entities - Frequentis Canada Ltd. in Ottawa, Ontario, and Frequentis Canada ATM Ltd. across the river in Gatineau, Quebec, remain fully operational.
+Ontario, Quebec, and other provinces are re-opening gradually as the third COVID-19 wave comes to an end and Canadian vaccination rates reach record levels.
+We have thus gradually re-started working from the office, currently one to two days per week, or at any time if required to support our customers.
 We will continue to adjust as required and to reassure our customers that we are here for them so that they can carry on with their important missions.